 Jindřich Chalupecký Award

 Jindřich Chalupecký Award, named in honor of the leading Czech theorist and critic of visual arts and literature, essayist and philosopher, was founded in 1990 by Václav Havel, Jiří Kolář and Theodor Pištěk.
-It is awarded to visual artists up to the age of 35 who live or work in the Czech Republic.
+It is awarded to emerging visual artists who live or work in the Czech Republic.
 It also recognizes the life-long work of Jindřich Chalupecký (1910–1990) and his activities by which he initiated unofficial, avant-garde life after 1969, promoting Czech non-conformist visual arts and helping them maintain their independence and continuity within the tradition of modern art and European art culture.

-Jindřich Chalupecký Award acknowledges exceptional artistic achievement in the field of visual arts.
-It is aimed at the up-and-coming generation of artists whose work has the potential to succeed in the context of the Czech and international art scene in the long run and which holds a unique position both in terms of its content and form.
-The Award is awarded to artists working in various media, respecting interdisciplinary and other current tendencies in contemporary arts.
+The Jindřich Chalupecký Award is awarded for outstanding artistic creation in the field of visual arts.
+It is intended for the emerging generation of artists whose work has the potential to stand out over the long term in both the Czech and international art scenes, and whose work embodies a unique position in terms of content and form.
+The award is open to artists and artist groups working in any media, while also recognizing cross-disciplinary intersections and other current trends in contemporary art.

 Selection of Finalists and Award Holders

 The Jindřich Chalupecký Award is decided upon by an independent jury of experts in the visual arts, appointed by the Board of Directors of the Jindřich Chalupecký Society.
 The jury is composed of six members, including citizens of the Czech Republic as well as foreign experts.
 Jurors are limited to a three-year term.
 The Jindřich Chalupecký Society has no right to influence the jury's decision.
 The selection of the Jindřich Chalupecký Award laureates is decided by the jury members by consensus, based on intensive group discussions and a thorough selection process.